 Alcohol-based Markers

-These are really cool “big kid” markers – very, very permanent.
-Very, very awesome.
+These are really cool “big kid” markers that are very, very permanent, but also very, very awesome.
 They are amazing to color with a help kids produce the coolest final product.
 These are also my favorite…

 Magic Markers